e-gun/HipparchiaRustDBHelper/README.md

 mostly a way to learn more about rust, I suppose.

-this helper is not going to be finished?
+this helper is not going to be polished up and/or a high priority

-`HipparchiaRustDBHelper` can do `websockets` and `grabbing`, but work on the `vectors` called a halt to the procedings: this is **significantly** slower than `HipparchiaGoDBHelper`.
+`HipparchiaRustDBHelper` can do `websockets` and `grabbing`, but work on the `vectors` exposed some serious issues with using `rust` + `regex`: this is **significantly** slower than `HipparchiaGoDBHelper` unless/until you can save it from doing lots of `regex`.

-It is not at all clear that craftier algorithms are going to make up the difference here.
-Go is just plain better if you are dealing with lots of strings?
+A refactored `HipparchiaBuilder` that pre-parses morphology possibilites spares us the trip to `regex` and capture groups.
+This sped up both `HipparchiaGoDBHelper` and `HipparchiaRustDBHelper` as well as the pure `python` version.
+Nevertheless, it looks like `rust` is not going to be a priority: in general this project requires tones of `regex`, and if `golang` is going to crush `rust`, then there is no point in suffering through all of the things one has to do to accommodate it.

 ```
-RUST vs GO: Golang slaughters on this one...
+RUST vs GO: Golang slaughters on this one... [pre-Builder 1.5.0b]

 1452 •erik@big-sur-box• rust/HipparchiaRustDBHelper/ % ./target/release/hipparchia_rust_dbhelper  --sv --l 3 --p ${L} --svdb lt0474 --svs 4 --sve 100000
   Hipparchia Rust Helper CLI Debugging Interface (v.0.0.4)